Zabamund/wellpathpy/README.md

 - load well deviation in (md, inc, azi) format:
     * meta data (header, rkb, dfe, rt)
     * md, incl, azi
-- interpolate survey using one of these methods:
+- calculate position log survey using one of these methods:
     * minimum curvature method
     * radius of curvature method
-    * tangential method
+    * tangential methods
-- calculate dog-leg severity
+- calculate dog-leg severity from minimum curvature
 - calculate depth references using header data if available: MD, TVD, TVDSS
 - return interpolated deviation in (tvd, northing, easting) format
 - move surface location to (0, 0, 0) or to (kb, mE, mN)
 - convert to tvdss based on kb elevation
-- resample deviation on regular steps
+- resample deviation on regular steps with minimum curvature only

 ## Installation